Emily Meynell-Ingram: Early life

-As a child she would often visit Buckingham palace, she was friends with princess Victoria, Helena and Louise, often visiting for them to play together.
+As a child, she would often visit Buckingham Palace.
+She was friends with Princess Victoria, Helena and Louise, often visiting them to play together.
 She was particularly close to her older brother Charles, whom she would later rely on after the passing of her husband in 1871.

 Marriage and Temple Newsam

-In 1864 she married Hugo Meynell-Ingram, who was the last surviving descendant of Sir Arthur Ingram.
-He was eighteen years older than her and they met at through a mutual friend (Lady Harcourt) whilst Emily was visiting Chiswick.
-They came from politically very different houses: the Woods were Whigs whereas the Meynell-Ingrams were Tories.
-Once Emily and Hugo were married they spent most of their married lives at Hoar Cross in Staffordshire, using Temple Newsam as a place to stay when they went hunting.
+In 1864, she married Hugo Meynell-Ingram, who was the last surviving descendant of Sir Arthur Ingram.
+He was eighteen years older than her, and they met through a mutual friend (Lady Harcourt) whilst Emily was visiting Chiswick.
+They came from politically very different houses: the Woods were Whigs, whereas the Meynell-Ingrams were Tories.
+Once Emily and Hugo were married, they spent most of their married lives at Hoar Cross in Staffordshire, using Temple Newsam as a place to stay when they went hunting.
 Hoar Cross was specifically built for the married couple by Henry Clutton in 1862.

 When her husband died in 1871 from a hunting accident, she became a widow and childless at the age of 31 after 8 years of marriage.
-She was devastated by her husband's death, to commemorate his memory she built a church near Hoar Cross Hall.
+She was devastated by her husband's death, and to commemorate his memory, she built a church near Hoar Cross Hall.
 Known as Hoar Cross Holy Angels Church.
 She inherited all of the Meynell Ingram properties and wealth.
-After losing her husband she came to rely on her family, with her younger brother (Fredrick) and his wife (Mary) who moved into Temple Newsam with her.
+After losing her husband, she came to rely on her family, with her younger brother (Fredrick) and his wife (Mary), who moved into Temple Newsam with her.
 In addition to this, she found great comfort in her Anglo-Catholic faith, spending time and money building new churches in memory of her husband and investing in charitable institutions.
-During this period of mourning Emily Ingram devoted her time to renovating and improving Temple Newsam.
-She particularly spent time to Improving the Jacobean features of the house, between 1877 and 1900 the Library became a Chapel, she Jacobean-ised the Great Hall adding a grand oak staircase.
+During this period of mourning, Emily Ingram devoted her time to renovating and improving Temple Newsam.
+She particularly spent time improving the Jacobean features of the house.
+Between 1877 and 1900, the Library became a Chapel; she Jacobeanised the Great Hall, adding a grand oak staircase.